Unitary Cuntz semigroups of ideals and quotients: Ideal structure in the category Cu-tilde

-In the sequel, when we speak of the restriction of a $\Cu^\sim$-morphism to an ideal, we will always mean, unless stated otherwise, the map defined above.
-That is, we also restrict the codomain.
+In the sequel, when we speak of the restriction of a $\Cu^\sim$-morphism to a singly-generated ideal, we will always refer, unless stated otherwise, to the map defined above.
+That is, we also restrict the codomain to the smallest singly-generated containing the image of the latter ideal.
 Using notations of \autoref{lma:commutsquareideal}, notice that $\alpha_{|I}(e_{I_{max}})=e_{J_{max}}$.